behu-kea/navigo-routing-simple/readme.md

 # Fullstack frontend

-This repo is supposed to provide as a boilerplate for setting up routing, authentication and interaction with an api.
+This repo is supposed to provide as a boilerplate for doing routing using Navigo

-The code for the backend api can be found here: https://github.com/behu-kea/tomas-order-site

-It is hosted at Heroku at this url: https://tomas-order-site.herokuapp.com/
+This site is deployed at https://roomy-fact.surge.sh

 ## Running the project

-Run the `index.html` using Liver Server.

-First make sure that [the project shown above](https://github.com/behu-kea/tomas-order-site) is running.
+In the bottom right corner click the `Go live` button.
+That should give you a url like http://127.0.0.1:5500/

+## Deploying

+To deploy this projet use https://surge.sh/.
+There is a super nice video that shows how this is done!